queen bed next to glass doors that lead out to ocean view balcony

 2. No Iron

-This one isn’t really a big con as I know from my experience as a crew member that irons aren’t allowed in ANY cabin as it’s a huge fire hazard.
+This one isn’t really a big con as I know from my experience getting a job on cruise ships that irons aren’t allowed in ANY cabin as it’s a huge fire hazard.

 But still, it sucks not having an iron available to press clothes for formal night.